yordanovsstoyan/Softuni-Exam/README.md

 The goal is to have the whole **infrastructure** as a **file** or **set** of **files**.
 Then on top of it to create an **automated** **build** **process** which will wait for a hook call by the **source control system** and if there is a change in the project then all related images should be **re-build** and **re-run**

-Your solution should look like and follow this structure:
+Your solution should look like and follow this structure: INFRASTRUCTURE PICTURE WILL BE UPLOADED IN THE REPOSITORY

 **All** **hosts** should be **provisioned** and **configured** in an automated fashion by utilizing **both** **Vagrant** and **bash** scripts